leonardo-durante/auto-maker/README.md

-# Documentação do Gerador de Vídeos de Memes do Reddit
+# Documentação do Gerador de Vídeos do Reddit

 ## Índice